jsv1604/CFG-NANASU/README.md

 ## Installation

 1. Make sure you have [Node.js](https://nodejs.org) installed.
-2. Clone this repository: `git clone https://github.com/your-username/react-website.git`
+2. Clone this repository.
-3. Navigate to the project directory: `cd react-website`
-4. Install the dependencies: `npm install`
+3. Install the dependencies: `npm install`

 ## Usage